roberthopman/roberthopman.github.io/syntax.md

 ```

 ## Modules
 Modules can do everything a class can do, except create instances.
 They are a way to group methods, classes and constants.
 Two benefits: 1. a namespace and prevent name clashes, 2. can be included in other classes, known as a `mixin`.
-Module names are like class names, both are global constants with a n initial uppercase letter. use them with the require or require_relative method.
+Module names are like class names, both are global constants with an initial uppercase letter. use them with the require or require_relative method.
 Module constants are referenced using two colons, the `scope resultion operator`, e.g. Thing::SAY.

 An `include` is a method of the Module class.
 The `require` call is at the file level, the `include` call is at the class level.

 Example module is `Kernel` which is included in `Object`.
 Another is Comparable, which assumes that any class that uses it  defines the method `<=>` (the `spaceship operator`).

 Some Object-Oriented languages like Python support multiple inheritance (Powerful and dangerous), some like JavaScript support single inheritance (cleaner and easier to implement).
-Ruby is a single inheritance language, which mixins to support controlled multiple-inheriticance-like capability.
+Ruby is a single inheritance language, which mixins to support controlled multiple-inheritance-like capability.

 ```ruby